danielrosehill/LLM-Workflow-Documentation/README.md

 To state the obvious:

 Like most users I imagine, my own processes for working with LLMs are in a constant state of evolution and flux, much as the technology itself is.

-But although six months have passed since I began using LLMs professionally, a few constants have remained: I'm diligent about recording prompts, outputs, contextual data, and agent configurations and continue to see these as the building blocks for developing process with LLMs.

-Therefore, like most of my repos, this is just another open source documentation of (another) step along the road.
-It will hopefully be succeeded by better
+Therefore, I will endeavor to update these documents periodically as my thoughts and processes continue to reshape and, eventually, find expression.

 ## Author